NaolGB/Web-Map/README.md

 &nbsp;

 ![The Internet by #Incoming Links (Ascending)](data/images/The%20Internet%20By%20Incoming%20Links%20Ascending.png) This image shows the visualization of the top ~100K websites.
 The size and color indicates the number of incoming links (the number of times other website pages linked to this domain).
-This is arranged for ascending incoming links for Tableau visualization.
+This is arranged in ascending incoming links for Tableau visualization.
 &nbsp;
 &nbsp;